katemckinney/AI-LAMP/README.md

-# AI-LAMP
-**AI-LAMP** is a collaborative research project at SF State University under the direction of Dr. Sanchita Ghose.
+~This README has been edited using Git in the command line~ **AI-LAMP** is a collaborative research project at SF State University under the directon of Dr. Sanchita Ghose.